sriramab/gamamanual/G__UsingEquations.md

 ## Use of ODE in a GAML model

-A stereotypical use of ODE in a GAMA agent-base model is to describe species where some agents attributes evolution is described using an ODE system.
+A stereotypical use of ODE in a GAMA agent-based model is to describe species where some agents attributes evolution is described using an ODE system.

 As a consequence, the GAML language has been increased by two main concepts (as two statements):
 * equations can be written with the ``equation`` statement.
 An ``equation`` block is composed of a set of ``diff`` statement describing the evolution of species attributes.